Split-Correctness in Information Extraction

-\partitle{Formal framework} Our framework adopts the formalism of \e{document spanners} (or just \e{spanners} for short)~\cite{DBLP:journals/jacm/FaginKRV15}.
+Our framework adopts the formalism of \e{document spanners} (or just \e{spanners} for short)~\cite{FaginKRV15-jacm}.
 In this framework, we consider \e{documents} (strings) over a fixed finite alphabet.
-A spanner is associated with a relational schema, and it extracts from every input document a relation of intervals within the document.
+A spanner extracts from every input document a set of tuples over intervals within the document.
 An interval, called \e{span}, is represented simply by its starting and ending indices in the document.
 An example of a spanner is a \e{regex formula}---a regular expression with capture variables that correspond to the relational attributes.
-The most studied spanner language is that of the \e{regular} spanners, which is the closure of regex formulas under a subset of relational algebra: projection, natural join, union, and difference~\cite{DBLP:journals/jacm/FaginKRV15}.\footnote{Adding selection would result in \emph{Core-Spanners}, which are more powerful.} Other equally expressive formalisms are non-recursive Datalog over regex formulas~\cite{DBLP:journals/tods/FaginKRV16} and the \e{variable-set automaton} or (or VSet-automaton for short), which is an NFA that can open and close variables while running~\cite{DBLP:journals/jacm/FaginKRV15}.
+The most studied spanner language is that of the \e{regular} spanners, that is, the closure of regex formulas under a subset of relational algebra: projection, natural join, union, and difference~\cite{FaginKRV15-jacm}.\footnote{Adding string equality selection would result in \emph{Core-Spanners}, which are more powerful.} Other equally expressive formalisms are non-recursive Datalog over regex formulas~\cite{FaginKRV16} and the \e{variable-set automaton} or (or \vset-automaton for short), which is an NFA that can open and close variables while running~\cite{FaginKRV15-jacm}.